 - Detect and compare activity levels at >96% accuracy

-The Deep Learning inference is running on the Edge using modern AI hardware (NVIDIA Jetson TX 2) with the software platform Viso Suite.
+Deep Learning inference runs on the Edge using modern AI hardware (NVIDIA Jetson TX 2) with the Viso Suite infrastructure.
 Real-time action triggers are configured based on the individual use case to detect various behavioral changes.

 What’s Next?

 Through real-time video processing, Computer Vision can surpass human accuracy.
-It enables new ways of autonomous, non-intrusive systems for animal monitoring and inspection.
+Thus, enabling new autonomous, non-invasive methods for animal monitoring and inspection.

 - Read about Object Detection, the technology behind this use case